Adhan: Form

 The call to prayer is said after entering the time of prayer.
 The muezzin usually stands during the call to prayer.
 It is common for the muezzin to put his hands to his ears when reciting the adhan.
 Each phrase is followed by a longer pause and is repeated one or more times according to fixed rules.
 During the first statement each phrase is limited in tonal range, less melismatic, and shorter.

 Upon repetition the phrase is longer, ornamented with melismas, and may possess a tonal range of over an octave.
 The adhan's form is characterised by contrast and contains twelve melodic passages which move from one to another tonal center of one maqam a fourth or fifth apart.
 Various geographic regions in the Middle East traditionally perform the adhan in particular maqamat: Medina, Saudi Arabia uses Maqam Bayati while Mecca uses Maqam Hijaz.
 The tempo is mostly slow; it may be faster and with fewer melismas for the sunset prayer.

 During festivals, it may be performed antiphonally as a duet.
 Duration can be 1 minutes, but also longer, and then continuing with the shorter iqama.

 Modern legal status

 Australia

-There are controversies due to community-centric disagreements at mosques in Australia, such as ongoing parking disputes at Al Zahra in Arncliffe, noise complaints at Gallipoli Mosque and Lakemba Mosque in Sydney, and public filming at Albanian Australian Islamic Society and the Keysborough Turkish Islamic and Cultural Centre in Melbourne.
+Generally the adhan is restricted for public broadcast by noise pollution bylaws however most mosques will broadcast it throughout their property.
+There have been some noise complaints at Gallipoli Mosque and Lakemba Mosque in Sydney, and a limited number of mosques have received public permission to broadcast the adhan publicly for special occasions like at the Albanian Australian Islamic Society and the Keysborough Turkish Islamic and Cultural Centre in Melbourne.

 Bangladesh

-In 2016, opposition leader Khaleda Zia alleged the government was preventing the broadcasting of adhans through loudspeakers, with government officials citing security concerns for the prime minister Sheikh Hasina".
+In 2016, opposition leader Khaleda Zia alleged the government was preventing the broadcasting of adhans through loudspeakers, with government officials citing security concerns for the prime minister Sheikh Hasina.

 Israel

 In 2016, Israel's ministerial committee approved a draft bill that limits the volume of the use of public address systems for calls to prayer, particularly outdoor loudspeakers for the adhan, citing it as a factor of noise pollution, the draft bill was never enacted and has been in limbo ever since.
 The bill was submitted by Knesset member Motti Yogev of the far right Zionist party Jewish Home and Robert Ilatov of the right wing Yisrael Beiteinu.
-The ban is meant to affect three mosques in Abu Dis village of East Jerusalem, disbarring them from broadcasting the morning call (fajr) prayers.
-The bill was backed by Prime Minister Benjamin Netanyahu who said: "I cannot count the times — they are simply too numerous — that citizens have turned to me from all parts of Israeli society, from all religions, with complaints about the noise and suffering caused to them by the excessive noise coming to them from the public address systems of houses of prayer."
-The Israel Democracy Institute, a non-partisan think tank, expressed concerns that it specifically stifles the rights of Muslims, and restricts their freedom of religion.
+The ban is meant to affect three mosques in Abu Dis village of Jerusalem, disbarring them from broadcasting the morning call (fajr) prayers.
+The bill was backed by Prime Minister Benjamin Netanyahu who said:"I cannot count the times — they are simply too numerous — that citizens have turned to me from all parts of Israeli society, from all religions, with complaints about the noise and suffering caused to them by the excessive noise coming to them from the public address systems of houses of prayer."The Israel Democracy Institute, a non-partisan think tank, expressed concerns that it specifically stifles the rights of Muslims, and restricts their freedom of religion.